 MRA is an extended grant (initially introduced in 2013) aimed at helping SMEs in accessing overseas opportunities.
-Initially, a company would be eligible for a 50 percent support for a list of qualifying activities.
-The new MRA (brought to effect in 2018) has the support increased to 70 percent.
-For a company to be eligible for the MRA grant, it needs to venture in the following activities:
+Initially, a company would be eligible for 50 per cent support for a list of qualifying activities.
+The new MRA (brought into effect in 2018) has the support increased to 70 per cent.
+For a company to be eligible for the MRA grant, it needs to venture into the following activities:

 - Overseas marketing and promotion